 All necessary information will be printed: gross and net overall score, as well as the net difference or the rated net Stableford points, as soon as the competition has been completed (with new handicap).

-From 2017, the gross column will be extended by the additional indication of the gross points actually played, if the gross points are adjusted by the gross CR-compensation.
-For example, the winner has played 40 gross points, but receives 42 gross points due to the CR compensation!
+Just informative, if you print older tournament lists: 2017 and 2018 - the gross column is extended by the additional indication of the actually played gross points, if the gross points are calculated by the cr_compensation.
+Take a look here: The winner has played 40 gross points, but receives 42 gross points because of the CR compensation!
+From 2019, the sorting will change again due to adjustments in the CR compensation, as described above!

 All hole results are displayed, showing normal par results, better than par in italics, and underlined worse than par results: